msowers72/E-Commerce-Back-End/README.md

 This application is user friendly and has a varirty of built in features:
 * Intutitive Indexing
 * Search and Retrieval Features
-* Secarch by Name
+* Secarch by Product
-* Search by Title
-* Search by Salary
+* Search by Category
-* Search by Department ID
+* Search by Tag
+* Add or Delete Products
+* Add or Delete Categories
-* Add employee functionality
+* Add or Delete Tags

 ## Technologies
 * JavaScript